Congratulations on being accepted to an Alliance study abroad program!

 Alliance China staff will be at Beijing Airport at a designated time to greet students.
 Check with your program manager for this meeting time.
 Those students who meet Alliance China staff will be transported to their student housing.
 After you leave the Customs area and exit to the main arrival hall at the airport, look for the Alliance Resident Director holding a sign that says "The Alliance for Global Education."

 You will likely experience jet lag during your first few days in China.
 To help you adjust to the time difference, try to sleep on the plane and drink a lot of water (not alcohol or drinks with caffeine) on the plane and in the first few days after you arrive.

-Your apartment or dorm will be available on January 21 (spring term 2015).
+Your apartment or dorm will be available on the first day of the program.
 If you plan to arrive earlier, you are responsible for making your own hotel arrangements.
 You are also responsible for getting to your university dorm or apartment on arrival day.
 Rooms are typically ready by noon.